 - You would like a dedicated team of server administrators constantly monitoring and handling the day-to-day operations of the server.

-A self-managed VPS is for companies with system administrators or advanced IT staff that can manage the virtual private server completely.
+A self-managed VPS is for companies with system administrators or advanced IT staff that can completely manage the virtual private server.
 The self-managed option gives access to the root level of the VPS but does not provide a cPanel.
-Also, a self-managed plan would require the company to handle all app installations and updates and any database migrations.
+Also, a self-managed plan would require the company to handle all app installations, updates, and database migrations.

 Self-managed is best when: